- Born: Dec 24, 1904

 - Develop product features that respond to customers' needs

 - Develop processes that can produce those product features

 - Establish process controls, and transfer the resulting plans to the operating forces

-- For each project establish a project team with clear responsibility for bringing the project to a successful conclusion
+- For each project, establish a project team with clear responsibility

 Cost of Quality

-The cost of quality, or not getting it right the first time, Juran maintained should be recorded and analyzed and classified into failure costs, appraisal costs and prevention costs.
+The cost of quality (or the cost of not getting it right the first time) should be recorded and analyzed and classified into failure costs, appraisal costs and prevention costs.